Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 Have you driven any of these iconic Mustangs?

 Share your experiences in the comments below.
-Your story could help another Mustang fan find their perfect ride.
+Your story could help another Mustang enthusiast find their ideal ride.

 Let’s hear those engines roar!